cynthiateeters/hybit-colors/CONTENT-PLAN.md

 ### Page-specific help messages

 **Hub page help:**

 ```
 Welcome to my color journey!
 I started with hex chaos and now I actually understand color systems!
 Try ?hybit=journey to see my complete transformation story!
 ```

 **Station 1 help:**

 ```
 This is where I learned there's more than hex!
 Try ?hybit=formats to see my quick conversion cheat sheet!
 ```

 **Station 2 help:**

 ```
-CSS variables saved my sanity!
-Check out ?hybit=variables to see how I went from 73 colors to 8!
+CSS custom properties saved my sanity!
+Check out ?hybit=custom properties to see how I went from 73 colors to 8!
 ```

 **Station 3 help:**

 ```
 Color harmony isn't magic, it's math!
 Try ?hybit=wheel to see the relationships I use every day!
 ```

 **Station 4 help:**

 ```
 Accessibility matters to millions!
 Use ?hybit=contrast for my quick reference guide!
 ```

 **Station 5 help:**

 ```
 Modern CSS is amazing!
 Try ?hybit=gradients to see my favorite gradient techniques!
 ```

 **Station 6 help:**

 ```
 AI helps, but verify everything!
 Check ?hybit=prompts for my prompt templates!
 ```